Shailene Woodley: Early life

-Woodley was raised in Simi Valley, California.
-Both her parents are psychologists.
-Her mother, Lori (née Victor), is a middle school counselor, and her father, Lonnie Woodley, a former school principal, is a family therapist.
-She has a younger brother, Tanner.
+Woodley's mother is a middle-school counselor and her father, Lonnie, is a former school principal and a family therapist.
+Shailene has a younger brother, Tanner.
+Her parents separated when she was 14.

-At the age of five, Woodley began working in commercials, appearing in more than forty TV spots, including advertisements for Leapfrog, Hertz and a Honda minivan.
-She told Hollywood Reporter that her parents only agreed to allow her to work professionally if she promised to adhere to three rules: "I had to stay the person they knew I was; have fun; and do good in school".
+Woodley was discovered by an agent while she was taking a local theater class, which was part of a $700 program she begged her parents to enroll her in after accompanying her cousin to a theater class in her hometown.
+At the age of five, she began working in commercials, including advertisements for Leapfrog, Hertz and a Honda minivan, appearing in more than sixty TV spots before she turned eleven years old.
+She told The Hollywood Reporter that her parents only agreed to allow her to work professionally if she promised to adhere to three rules: "I had to stay the person they knew I was; have fun; and do good in school".
 Woodley was a 4.0 student, who took AP classes and graduated at Simi Valley High School.

+She considered studying Interior Design at New York University (NYU) but her acting career became more demanding as she signed on to star in The Secret Life of the American Teenager.
+During a hiatus from her TV show, Woodley took a job at American Apparel in New York City.
+Two days into the new job, she got a call to meet with director Alexander Payne and after two months, she had to quit the job after joining the film The Descendants.
 She also took acting classes from Anthony Meindl.

 At fifteen, she was diagnosed with scoliosis and was put in a chest-to-hips plastic brace for two years.
 Woodley told Us Weekly that "It's like wearing a tacky, disgusting, plastic corset for 18 hours a day.
 In the beginning, it was hard to eat or breathe.
 And I had to give up cross-country running.
 But I needed to have it to realign my spine".
+Her condition did not affect her work on set as she "would [just] take the brace off during filming and put it back on during breaks".